visheshgupta19/STATS/README.md

 # STATS
-all statistical work completed at University
+all statistical work completed at University which includes HWs and Projects worked on